codesardine/jak/README.md

 help       --> jak -h
 ```
 JAK Will look for 2 files in the root of you app, app.json and window.css.
- * window.css can be used to customize the window look if you want to, this is not required.
+ * window.css can be used to customize the window look if you want to, this is not required as it uses the defaul GTK Theme look.

  * app.json options

+    * hint_type   you got 3 options.
-    * hint_type   3 options --> dock (can be used to create panels or widgets), desktop (will spawn a fullscreen undecorated window that will stay below all windows) or leave blank for normal application window.
+      * dock can be used to create panels or widgets.
+      * desktop will spawn a fullscreen undecorated window that will stay below all windows.
+      * leave blank for a normal application window.

+    * fullscreen
-    * fullscreen --> leave blank and above sizes will be used or type yes
+      * leave blank and above sizes will be used or type yes
+    * resizable
-    * resizable  --> leave blank or type no
+      * leave blank or type "no"
+    * decorated
-    * decorated  --> leave blank for decorations or type no
+      * leave blank for decorations or type "no"
+    * transparent
-    * transparent --> leave blank for normal or type yes
+      * leave blank for normal or type "yes"
+    * debug
-    * debug       --> leave blank or type yes
+      * leave blank or type "yes", you can also use (-d option in the command line).

  ```
  your app.json should look like this!